Marijuana (Weed, Cannabis) Overdose Symptoms, Signs, & Treatment

 - Lowering amounts of marijuana use.

-- Being aware of the potentially dangerous interactions with alcohol—avoiding this and other drug combinations altogether.
+- Being aware of the potentially dangerous interaction of marijuana with alcohol—avoiding this and other drug combinations altogether.

 - Being aware of a decrease in tolerance after a period of abstinence.